This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

-Caregivers will ask if you have a history of psychological trauma, such as physical, sexual, or mental abuse.
+Healthcare providers will ask if you have a history of psychological trauma, such as physical, sexual, or mental abuse.
 They will ask if you were given the care that you needed.
-Caregivers will ask you if you have been a victim of a crime or natural disaster, or if you have a serious injury or disease.
-They will ask you if you have seen other people being harmed, such as in combat.
-You will be asked if you drink alcohol or use drugs at present or in the past.
-Caregivers will ask you if you want to hurt or kill yourself or others.
-How you answer these questions can help caregivers decide on treatment.
-To help during treatment, caregivers will ask you about such things as how you feel about it and your hobbies and goals.
-Caregivers will also ask you about the people in your life who support you.
+You will also be asked if you drink alcohol or use other illegal drugs.
+They will ask you if you want to hurt or kill yourself or others.
+How you answer these questions can help healthcare providers plan your treatment.

-- Sedative: This medicine is given to help you stay calm and relaxed.
+- Sedative medicine may be given to help you stay calm and relaxed.

-- Antidepressants: Antidepressants can decrease feelings of depression.
+- Antidepressants can decrease feelings of depression.
 This medicine may also decrease your drug cravings and help you want to stay in a treatment program.

 Mental health treatments:

-- Cognitive behavioral therapy: Cognitive behavioral therapy (CBT) helps you change your thinking and behavior.
+- Cognitive behavioral therapy (CBT) helps you change your thinking and behavior.
 It can help you manage depression and anxiety caused by meth use.
 CBT can help you learn good coping skills and ways to manage stress.
 CBT can be done with you and a talk therapist or in a group with others.

 If you are burned while making meth, you may need the following treatments:

-© 2013 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of the Blausen Databases or Truven Health Analytics.
+© Copyright IBM Corporation 2021 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.